thomasjungblut/dashcam-object-detection/README.md

 # Requirements

-This runs from PyTorchHub, so follow the [installation for pytorch first](https://pytorch.org/get-started/locally/).
+This runs using pytorch, so follow the [installation for pytorch first](https://pytorch.org/get-started/locally/).

 Then install the remaining packages:
-> pip3 install requirements.txt
+> pip3 install -r requirements.txt

 # Usage